chrisgrieser/nvim-genghis/README.md

 Convenience file operations for neovim, written in lua.

 > __Note__
-> Previously, "genghis" was spelled wrong, at various places, including the GitHub-URL and the package name. :see_no_evil: By fixing that, the repo-address and package name changed.
+> Previously, "genghis" was spelled wrong at various places, including the GitHub-URL and the package name. :see_no_evil: By fixing that, the repo-address and package name have changed.
 Sorry for the inconvenience!

 ---